stacks-network/stacks-core/sip/sip-003-peer-network.md

 **Discovering Other Peers**

-To construct a K-regular random graph topology, peers execute a Metropolis-Hastings random graph walk with delayed acceptance (MHRWDA) [1] to decide which peers belong to their neighbor set and to grow their frontiers.
+To construct a K-regular random graph topology, peers execute a modified Metropolis-Hastings random graph walk with delayed acceptance (MHRWDA) [1] to decide which peers belong to their neighbor set and to grow their frontiers.

-A peer keeps track of which peers are neighbors of which other peers, and in doing so, is able to calculate the in-degree and out-degree of each peer in the neighbor set.
-This is used to help calculate the probability of walking from one peer to another.
-A peer measures the in-degree of a remote peer simply by counting up the number of distinct neighbors it has.
-It measures the out-degree of a remote peer by counting up how many other peers have included it in their K-neighbor sets recently.
-A peer is walked to with probability that is around `out-degree / in-degree` (but see [1] for details -- the exact probability formula is omitted for brevity).
+A peer keeps track of which peers are neighbors of which other peers, and in doing so, is able to calculate the degree of each peer as the number of that peer's neighbors that report the peer in question as a neighbor.
+Given a currently-visited peer _P_, a neighboring peer _N_ is walked to with probability proportional to the ratio of their degrees.
+The exact formula is adapted from Algorithm 2 in [1].

-A peer keeps its neighbor set limited to K neighbors by evicting the least-recently-visited node while walking through the neighbors' neighbors.
-It does not forget the evicted neighbor; it merely stops reporting it as a neighbor when responding to a `GetNeighbors` query.
+Once established, a peer tries to keep its neighbor set stable as long as the neighbors are live.
+It does so by periodically pinging and re-handshaking with its K neighbors in order to establish a minimum time between contacts.

-A peer keeps its neighbor set fresh by periodically re-handshaking with its K neighbors.
-It will measure the health of each neighbor by measuring how often it responds to a query.
+As it communicates with neighbors, it will measure the health of each neighbor by measuring how often it responds to a query.
 A peer will probabilistically evict a peer from its neighbor set if its response rate drops too low, where the probability of eviction is proportional both to the peer's perceived uptime and to the peer's